cloudlinux/imunify360-doc-test/docs/introduction/README.md

 Imunify360 provides:

- * Advanced firewall with herd immunity and artificial intelligence for detecting new threats and protecting all servers that run the software -  capable of defending against brute force attacks, DoS attacks, and port scans.
+ * Advanced firewall with cloud heuristics and artificial intelligence for detecting new threats and protecting all servers that run the software -  capable of defending against brute force attacks, DoS attacks, and port scans.

  * Intrusion Detection and Protection System -  comprehensive collection of “deny” policy rules for blocking all known attacks.